konkolorado/serverscoop/README.md

   it is exported and can be used in other packages that import the package

+- Use gofmt [file, directory] to format your code.
+Use the -w flag to write the changes that gofmt would make directly back into the go source files.
+Use the -s flag to also attempt to simplify code

+- The variable naming convention in go is MixedCaps or mixedCaps

 - Check your current go environment
   ```go env [ENV_VAR]```